WestDRI/slides/content/help/_index.md

 <br>

 {{%fragment%}}
-It allows you to upvote (SO/SE) or like (Discourse) the questions and answers that help you—why not thank those that are making your life easier by upvoting/liking their posts?
+It allows you to upvote (SO/SE) or like (Discourse) the questions & answers that help you—why not thank those that are making your life easier by upvoting/liking their posts?
 {{%/fragment%}}

 {{%fragment%}}